The Ethics Advisory Board (EAB)

 The EAB advises on its own initiative as well as upon requests made by researchers, or other members of HBP, about specific ethical, regulatory, and social issues arising from their research undertaken within the HBP or by collaborators.

-The EAB receives management and administration support from Subproject 12's Ethics Support Team.
+The EAB receives management and administration support from the Ethics Director and the EAB Support Coordinator.

 Each member has a linkage with Ethics Rapporteurs (ERs) from the HBP's Subprojects in accordance with their background and expertise.
 Additional information, including a short biography, of each member can be downloaded by clicking on their name.